Leadership Partners Texas

 From Theory to Diagnostic Precision

-• Retention conditions: What makes teachers stay.
+What influences whether teachers stay.

-• Achievement and leadership conditions: What strengthens instructional effectiveness and student learning.
+What strengthens instructional effectiveness and student learning.

 What the ARA System Measures: Leadership Conditions That Matter Most

-Attraction Conditions (what makes high-quality teachers choose a school):
+What makes high-quality teachers choose a school:

 • Supportive, Fair, Credible Leadership